 Instead, identify the different types of cryptocurrencies available, and ensure your portfolio represents each of those types.
 Different types of cryptocurrencies include:

 - Transactional tokens: Tokens designed to be used as a form of currency, like Bitcoin.

 - Smart contract tokens: Are protocols such as Ethereum, Binance Chain or Polkadot that allow using blockchain technology to develop decentralised applications, run smart contracts on its own platform as well as peer-to-peer payments.

-- Yield-earning tokens: In the SwissBorg app, you can currently earn a yield of up to 20% on USDC, with yields on CHSB, BTC, ETH and more to come.
+- Yield-earning tokens: In the SwissBorg app, you can earn a yield on different tokens thanks to the SwissBorg Earn program .

 - Utility tokens: Tokens integrated into an existing blockchain protocol and used to access its services.
-The SwissBorg token, or CHSB, is an example of a utility token.
+The SwissBorg token, or BORG, is an example of a utility token.

 - Stablecoins: Tokens that are pegged to traditional currencies and assets, which can provide more stability and less volatility than traditional crypto tokens, like USDC and PAXGold.
 They are often used to hedge against the market.

 2. Diversifying by industry